landmark50/paypal/READme.md

-This is a paypal project repository
+This is a papypal project repository
-This is a paypal application for payments
+This is a paypal application for paypments